-- (viii) The Company has not defaulted in the repayment of borrowings from any banks.
-According to the information and explanations given to us, the Company did not have any loans or borrowings from government or debenture holders during the year. - (ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year.
-According to the information and explanation given to us, the term loans taken by the company have been applied for the purpose for which they were raised. - (x) According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) According to the information and explanations given to us and based on the examination of the records of the Company, the Company has not paid/provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of Section 197 read with Schedule V of the Act. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a nidhi company.
-Thus, paragraph 3(xii) of the Order is not applicable. - (xiii) In our opinion and according to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with Section 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the accounting standards. - (xiv) In our opinion and according to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+- (viii) According to the information and explanations given to us, the Company did not have any loans or borrowings from government or debenture holders or banks during the year. - (ix) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments) or term loans during the year.
+Accordingly, paragraph 3(ix) of the Order is not applicable - (x) According to the information and explanations given to us, no material fraud by the Company or on the company by its officers or employees has been noticed or reported during the course of our audit. - (xi) According to the information and explanations given to us and based on the examination of the records of the company, the Company has not paid/provided managerial remuneration in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V of the Act. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
+Thus, paragraph 3(xii) of the Order is not applicable. - (xiii) In our opinion and according to the information and explanations given to us and based on our examination of the records of the company, transactions with the related parties are in compliance with Section 177 and 1 88 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the accounting standards. - (xiv) In our opinion and according to the information and explanations given to us and based on our examination of the record of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company the company has not entered into non-cash transactions with directors or persons connected with him.
 Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.

-Firm's Registration No.: 128901W
+Firm's Registration No.: 116231W/W-100024